kathir-iTech/Portfolio_Website/README.md

 # 💼 Personal Portfolio Website

 Welcome to the official GitHub repository of my **Portfolio Website**.
-I am **Kathirvel R**, a passionate student in Artificial Intelligence and Data Science (AIDS) at PSG iTech.
+I am **Kathirvel R**, a passionate student in Artificial Intelligence and Data Science (AI&DS) at PSG iTech.

 ## 🌐 Live Demo